shaul-da/docs.daml.com/docs/2.7.0/docs/daml-finance/concepts/asset-model.rst

 This is similar to how, in the real world, you need to open a bank account before you can use the bank’s services.

-The account contract also controls which parties are authorized to transfer holdings in and out of the account.
-To be more precise, the
+The account contract also controls which parties have the authority to transfer holdings in and out of the account.
+It also governs who has ability to freeze the account.
+Once an account is frozen, both incoming and outgoing transfers are effectively disabled.
+To be more precise, the :ref:`controllers <type-daml-finance-interface-account-account-controllers-36430>` field of the account contains 3 sets:
-:ref:`controllers <type-daml-finance-interface-account-account-controllers-36430>`
-field of the account contains:

-- ``outgoing``: a set of parties authorizing outgoing transfers
+- ``outgoing``: all parties required to authorize outgoing transfers
-- ``incoming``: a set of parties authorizing incoming transfers
+- ``incoming``: all parties required to authorize incoming transfers
+- ``freezers``: all parties required to authorize a freeze

 This allows for modeling various controllers of transfers between Alice's and Bob's accounts.
 For
 example: